Revision Date: 16 April 2015

 TPASS (Texas Procurement and Support Services): awards and manages hundreds of statewide contracts on behalf of more than 200 state agencies and 1,700 local government agencies.

-Reconcile Statement/Procurement Card Transaction Page: Used to reconcile, manage, and approve procurement card transactions loaded into UTShare.
+Procurement Card Transactions Page: Used to reconcile, manage, and approve procurement card transactions loaded into UTShare.

 - Provides instruction for purchase of controlled assets and capitalized equipment